l571049710/startfile/readme.txt

 git push origin master

-clone repository on GitHub to PC: git clone git@github.com:GITHUB_USER_NAME/REPOSITORY_NAME.git
+clone repository on GitHub to PC: git clone git@github.com:GITHUB_USER_NAME/REPOSITORY_NAME.git	#this command can only clone master branch git checkout -b BRANCH_NAME REMOTE_NAME/BRANCH_NAME	#this command will create branch and clone branch from GitHub repository

-create new branch and switch to it: git checkout -b BRANCHNAME	#-b means create and switch to new branch git branch BRANCHNAME git checkout BRANCHNAME	#those two commands equals to the first one
+create new branch and switch to it: git checkout -b BRANCH_NAME	#-b means create and switch to new branch git branch BRANCH_NAME git checkout BRANCH_NAME	#those two commands equals to the first one

 check branches:
 git branch